aws-amplify/docs/js/service-workers.md

 `send` method sends a message to your service worker, from your web app.
 Remember that your app's code and service worker script work in different contexts, and the communication between the two is possible with *send()* method.

-This is useful when you want to control your service worker logic programmatically from your app, such as cleaning the service worker cache:
+This is useful when you want to control your service worker logic from your app, such as cleaning the service worker cache:

 ```javascript